sh1boot/sh1boot.github.io/drafts/msb.md

 a single add or subtract of a constant on the result of the `clz` operation; and nothing seems too terrible about all that.

-Except... if we're already on the hook for a fix-up in almost every situation then why not just say what you mean in the first place?  `msb` tells us the bit index (weight) of the most significant set bit.
-So why not just shift by `12 - msb(x)` to place the msb in bit 12 of the result?
+Except... if you're already on the hook for a fix-up in almost every situation, then why not just say what you mean in the first place?
+`msb` tells us the bit index (weight) of the most significant set bit.
+So why not just shift by `12 - msb(x)` to place the most significant set bit in bit 12 of the result?

 It happens to implement `floor(log2(x))` for integers, and doesn't bring in word-size considerations unnecessarily.
 You insert word size